-All birds are classified as members of the Kindom Animalia, Phylum Chordata and Class Aves.
-While this may seem to be an arbitrary, artificial classification, this general grouping emphasizes that birds are related through many of the characteristics they share, including:
+All birds are classified as members of the Kingdom Animalia, Phylum Chordata, and Class Aves.
+While this may seem to be an arbitrary, artificial classification, this general grouping emphasizes that birds are related through many of the characteristics they share.

 - Vertebrates: All birds have a backbone, which places them in the Phylum Chordata.
-Unlike most other vertebrates, however, birds have a lighter skeletal structure filled with hollows and air sacs to keep them lightweight so they can fly more efficiently.
+Unlike most other vertebrates, however, birds have a lighter skeletal structure filled with hollows, gaps, and air sacs to keep birds lightweight so they can fly more efficiently.

 - Feathers: All birds have evolved feathers, composed of keratin and other proteins and light-reflecting pigments, to serve as body insulation.
-Different types of feathers may also be ornamental, such as plumes, crests or streamers, while other feather types help birds control their flight, while some feathers, such as down, are strictly for insulation.
+Different types of feathers may also be ornamental, such as plumes, crests, or streamers.
+Other feather types help birds control their flight, while some feathers, such as down, are strictly for insulation.

-- Wings: Wings are one of the most defining characteristics of birds, and even flightless birds have vestigial or adapted wings they may use for swimming, threat displays or courtship dances.
-The size and shape of wings varies between species based on how the bird flies, and wing markings are useful to identify bird species.
+- Wings: Wings are one of the most defining characteristics of birds.
+Even flightless birds have vestigial or adapted wings or flippers they may use for swimming, threat displays, or courtship dances.
+The size and shape of wings vary between species based on how the bird flies and wing markings are useful to identify bird species.

 - Bill: All birds have a bony, keratin-covered projection forming their mouth.
-This bill is frequently evolved for specific bird diet types, and many birds also use their bills as tools for carrying, drilling, preening and other tasks.
+This bill is frequently evolved for specific bird diet types, and many birds also use their bills as tools for carrying, drumming, drilling, preening, and other tasks.
 Some birds even use their bills as weapons or to help regulate body temperature.

 - Furcula: Though not visible to birders, every bird has a furcula, or wishbone, that protects the chest cavity during wing beats.
 This keeps the bird's chest organs safe from excessive pressure as the wings move and birds change altitude.

-- Egg-Laying: All birds lay amniotic eggs as part of their reproductive cycle.
+- Egg-laying: All birds lay amniotic eggs as part of their reproductive cycle.
 The eggs have a hard shell and require incubation to continue development until hatching.
-Egg size, shape and markings varies for each bird species, as does the number of eggs laid, necessary incubation time and the condition of the chicks at hatching.
+Egg size, shape, and markings vary for each species, as does the number of eggs laid, necessary incubation time, and the condition of the chicks at hatching.